 The evening’s closing keynote speaker, Michael Ryan, CFA, Managing Director and Head of Research of Hamilton Lane, provided the audience with useful information on the state of the private credit markets, as well as the increase in interest for direct lending and how it serves to impact capital flows.
 Despite all the private equity that has been invested in private companies over the last few years, flows continue to head in that direction.
 This access to capital has helped companies grow their equity base—while remaining private longer by not having to tap into the public markets through an IPO.

-The event was spearheaded by NYSSA volunteer leader Thomas Brigandi, who founded the Asset Owner Series for NYSSA; in conjunction with Deepika Sharma, CFA, Patrick Holert, CFA, CAIA, Robert Discolo, CFA, CAIA, Chris Cutler, CFA, Jae Yoon, CFA, and Rongbiao Fu, CFA.
+The event was spearheaded by CFANY volunteer leader Thomas Brigandi, who founded the Asset Owner Series for CFANY; in conjunction with Deepika Sharma, CFA, Patrick Holert, CFA, CAIA, Robert Discolo, CFA, CAIA, Chris Cutler, CFA, Jae Yoon, CFA, and Rongbiao Fu, CFA.